jrrembert/elected-official-api/README.md

 ```
 openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```
-4. (Optional) Remove Passphrase from Key
+4. (Optional) Remove passphrase from key.
+This is useful for running in development.
 ```
 openssl rsa -in server.key -out new_server.key && mv new_server.key server.key
 ```

+5. Copy these files to your project's root directory.

-# Run server
+## Run app

 ```
 $ node ./src/app.js
 ```

-# Usage
+## Usage

-The API exposes a single endpoint and accepts an optional ```state``` query parameter.
+The API exposes a single endpoint which accepts an optional ```state``` query parameter.
 The state's full name or abbreviation are both valid query parameters.

-# Examples
+#### Examples

 Get elected officials for all states.